Experience-based Knowledge Correction for Robust Planning in Minecraft: Details for experimental setup

 Following Optimus-1's public implementation, we have modified environment configuration different from original MineRL environment~\citep{guss2019minerllargescaledatasetminecraft}.
 In Minecraft, obtaining essential resources such as iron, gold, and diamond requires mining their respective ores.
 However, these ores are naturally rare, making them challenging to obtain.
 This inherent difficulty can significantly hinder an agent's goal completion, even with an accurate plan.
-Our primary focus in this work is on developing a robust and efficient planning algorithm for long-horizon goals, rather than on developing spatial exploration algorithms.
-Therefore, to isolate the challenge, we adjust the spawn probabilities for these essential resources by adopting the custom ore spawn procedure.
-We adopt this custom ore spawn procedure directly from the publicly released Optimus-1 repository, without any modifications to its source code~\footnote{\url{https://github.com/JiuTian-VL/Optimus-1/blob/main/src/optimus1/env/wrapper.py}}.
+This challenge in resource gathering due to an imperfect controller is a common bottleneck, leading many prior works to employ environmental modifications to focus on planning.
+For example, DEPS~\citep{wang2023describe} restricts the controller's actions based on the goal items~\footnote{\url{https://github.com/CraftJarvis/MC-Planner/blob/main/controller.py}}.
+Optimus-1~\citep{li2024optimus} also made resource items easier to obtain by increasing item ore spawn probabilities.
+To focus on our primary goal of robust planning and isolate this challenge, we follow Optimus-1 and adopt its item ore spawn procedure directly from the publicly released Optimus-1 repository, without any modifications to its source code~\footnote{\url{https://github.com/JiuTian-VL/Optimus-1/blob/main/src/optimus1/env/wrapper.py}}.

 The ore spawn procedure probabilistically spawns ore blocks in the vicinity of the agent's current coordinates $(x,y,z)$.
 Specifically, at each timestep, the procedure has a 10\% chance of activating.
 When activated, it spawns a specific type of ore block based on the agent's y-coordinate.
 Furthermore, for any given episode, the procedure is not activate more than once at the same y-coordinate.
 The types of ore blocks spawned at different y-levels are as follows: \begin{itemize}[leftmargin=2em,topsep=.5ex,itemsep=0pt,parsep=.5ex] \item \itemicon{coal_ore}~\emph{Coal Ore}: between y=45 and y=50. \item \itemicon{iron_ore}~\emph{Iron Ore}: between y=26 and y=43. \item \itemicon{gold_ore}~\emph{Gold Ore}: between y=15 and y=26 \item \itemicon{redstone_ore}~\emph{Redstone Ore}: between y=15 and y=26 \item \itemicon{diamond_ore}~\emph{Diamond Ore}: below y=14 \end{itemize}